Moferry/.github/profile/README.md

 <center>
 <img src="./logo.png" alt="Movoyages" />
 <br />
-<span> Welcome to <b>Mo Ferry</b>, your passport to thrilling adventures around the world! 🌎✈️</span>
+<span> Welcome to <b>Mo Voyages</b>, your passport to thrilling adventures around the world! 🌎✈️</span>
 </center>

 ## About Us

-At **Mo Ferry**, we believe that travel is more than just a journey; it's an experience that enriches your soul.
+At **Mo Voyages**, we believe that travel is more than just a journey; it's an experience that enriches your soul.
 Whether you're a seasoned globetrotter or a first-time explorer, we've got you covered.
 Here's what we offer:

 - **Exotic Destinations**: From pristine beaches to rugged mountains, our curated destinations promise awe-inspiring beauty.